March 30, 2016

 Step 2.
 Harbor Resources will provide you with a report about your site(s) and relevant information for your application.

 Step 3.
 Application –Submit a completed application to Harbor Resources electronically.
 Please be sure to submit the application form and the required attachments as separate files - do not combine into a single PDF.
-Pay the applicable fees:
+Submit a signed RWQCB Certification statement and applicable fees to Harbor Resources at 100 Civic Center Drive, Newport Beach, CA 92660.
+Applicable fees include the following:

 --- $1,674 check payable to City of Newport Beach; and